airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-tropitech/manage-and-use-custom-attributes.md

 ---
 description: >-
-  This page contains information about the custom attributes and how you can use them in m1Bot
+  This page contains information about the custom attributes and how you can use them in tropitech
 ---

 # 🔤 Manage & Use Custom Attributes

 Custom Attributes

-Custom Attributes in m1Bot are user-defined properties or variables that can be assigned to individual users within your chatbot platform.
+Custom Attributes in tropitech are user-defined properties or variables that can be assigned to individual users within your chatbot platform.
 These attributes enable you to capture and store specific information about users, which they share during chat or can be accessed from external databases.
 Custom Attributes are a powerful tool for personalizing interactions and creating tailored experiences for users in your chatbot.

 ## Types of Custom Attributes